Navigator Network

 Jeremy Harder

-Formally, the 4th Grade Head Learner at Big Sky School District since 2000, he recently graduated from 4th grade and has taken on the role of MS/HS Lead Facilitator of Creativity and Innovation.
-When not in the classroom, he coaches various athletic teams, consults with local summer camps, and hopes to continue to advocate for Big Sky’s youth and the larger community through this platform.
+Formerly, the 4th Grade Head Learner at Big Sky School District since 2000, he has since graduated from 4th grade and also worked as the middle and high school Lead Facilitator of Creativity and Innovation.
+Jeremy is currently the head of school at the new Big Sky Community School.
+When not in the classroom, he coaches various athletic teams, consults with local summer camps, and hopes to continue to advocate for Big Sky’s youth and the larger community through Be Well Big Sky.

 John Allen